Some Personal Information

 picture

-This is me after 35 years at Wichita State University (now 47 years).
+This is me after 35 years at Wichita State University (now in my 51st year).
 I came to Wichita State University (then known as The University of Wichita) in the fall of 1962.
 My original intent was to stay for one year then work my way back to my home state of California, in particular, the northern area.
-Instead I remained here and for 37 of my 41 years here I have served as Associate Chair in addition to my teaching duties.
+Instead I remained here and for over 40 of my 51 years here I had served as Associate Chair in addition to my teaching duties.

-I am married and have a son in Michigan (with a wife, son and daughter), a daughter in Minnesota (with a husband and two daughters) and a step-son here in Wichita, Kansas.
+I am married and have a son in Michigan (with a wife, son and daughter), a daughter in Minnesota (with a husband and two daughters) and a step-son (with a wife and daughter) here in the Wichita area.

 I have enjoyed my time here at WSU.
 I have had the opportunity to meet many outstanding students at both the undergraduate and graduate levels.
 The growth of the department has been fun to participate in and watch.
 In 1962 the department was struggling with a very weak undergraduate program and an inadequate graduate program which offered the MS and MA degrees.
 The department changed swiftly and dramatically in the 60's and entered the 70's with a strong undergraduate program and a very good masters level program.
 The mid to late 80's brought a PhD program and many fine graduate students.
 I have also had the opportunity to meet and work with some outstanding faculty members.
 We have some faculty in mathematics and statistics who have very strong international reputations.